pablop16n/web-docs-scorer/README.md

 processed with: `crawled_text_qualifier.valorate_numbers()`

-This score is used to determine if there is a high numer of numeric characters in a document.
+This score is used to determine if there is a high number of numeric characters in a document.
 It is computed by comparing the ratio of numbers and word characters:

 `numbers_characters / word_characters * 100`